rachycat/CS4227-Interceptor/README.md

 ### Code Submission
 1. The code (5 marks):
-  *	Illustrative application which must be one of CDplayer with play and stop buttons
+  *	Illustrative application which must be one of Movie Rental system based on Chapter 1 from Fowler’s Refactoring text
   * Interceptor
   * Concrete Interceptor
   * Dispatcher